routingblog/arbitration/content/docs/arbitration_legal.md

 Section 2 is a congressional declaration of a liberal federal policy favoring arbitration agreements, notwithstanding any state substantive or procedural policies to the contrary.
 The effect of the section is to create a body of federal substantive law of arbitrability, applicable to any arbitration agreement within the coverage of the act.
 {{< /details >}}

+Interestingly this was a 6–3 decision, signed by all the liberal justices and to which the conservative justices—Justices Rehnquist, Burger, and O’Connor—dissented. [^sacredcow1]

 ## Southland Corp. v.
 Keating, 465 U.S. 1 (1984) {id="southland-v-keating"}

 One Line Summary: FAA applies to contracts under state law (due to congressional intent)